Every day, thousands of new Amazon Sellers find out the hard way that the “great” product they had envisioned selling on Amazon:

 So, where are these sellers missing the boat?
 They haven’t understood Amazon’s terms, conditions, and seller requirements.

-Sellers can offer the manufacturer warranty on a product but are not required to do so.
-They can offer their own product warranty which can be as little as 30 days, matching Amazon’s minimum-day return policy.
+Sellers can offer the manufacturer warranty on a product, but they are not required to do so.
+They can offer their own product warranty, which can be as little as 30 days, matching Amazon’s minimum-day return policy.

 You will want to assess both the sales rank of your item for seasonality changes to compare how well it sells against other products in the same category throughout the year and understand the overall lift seasonally on Amazon.

-An item’s sales rank could increase only marginally within a category yet sales could double, quadruple, or increase twenty fold during because the overall category has such a lift during that time of year.
+An item’s sales rank could increase only marginally within a category, yet sales could double, quadruple, or increase twentyfold because the overall category has such a lift during that time of year.